digbmc/coll-news-site/_projects/tactile.md

 ---
-title: Our Corpus # title for the visulization
+title: Tactile Visualization # title for the visulization
 layout: project
-author:  # author of the visualization along with the class year
+# author of the visualization along with the class year
-subtitle: Subtitle goes here
+subtitle: tactile
 image:  # if using image for viz
-alt:
+alt: image of wooden map
+order: 5

 caption: # info that appears on homepage
-  title: Our Corpus
+  title: Tactile Visalization
-  subtitle: about the college news corpus
+  subtitle: 1931-1949
-  thumbnail: assets/img/portfolio/owl-cloud-thumb.png
+  thumbnail:  assets/img/portfolio/03-thumbnail.jpg
-  alt: college news corpus
+  alt: Word cloud in the shape of an owl
 ---
 <!--
 insert visualization code or embedding here